 My personal journey towards developing awareness and skills related to diversity and equity include: becoming more aware of my own identity and how my lived experiences shape who I am; learning more about my colleagues and students and how their identities and experiences shape them; and learning more about equity issues, especially those related to structural racism.

-I have been fortunate to participate in several trainings that have helped me in this learning process in recent years, such as: UW’s Undocu Ally training to learn about the experiences of undocumented students; Leading with Racial Equity for Structural Transformation Workshop to learn about my own and others’ positions of advantages and disadvantages; Cultural Proficiency for Social Justice Training to explore intersections of identities; Mental Health First Aid Training and Forefront Suicide Prevention to learn about less-visible disabilities, and to assist students with mental health, self-care, and suicide awareness.
+I have been fortunate to participate in several trainings that have helped me in this learning process, such as: UW’s Undocu-Ally training to learn about the experiences of undocumented students; Leading with Racial Equity for Structural Transformation Workshop to learn about my own and others’ positions of advantages and disadvantages; Cultural Proficiency for Social Justice Training to explore intersections of identities; Mental Health First Aid Training and Forefront Suicide Prevention to learn about less-visible disabilities, and to assist students with mental health, self-care, and suicide awareness.

 I recognize that facets of my social identity have provided me privilege in U.S. society.
-It is my responsibility to learn how this privilege contributes to marginalization of people, and what my role is to work against this.
-I am currently focussing on learning what it means to be anti-racist and how I can incorporate antiracism in my teaching and advising.
+It is my responsibility to learn how this privilege contributes to marginalization of people, and how I can actively work against this.
+I am currently focussing on how I can incorporate antiracism in my teaching and advising.
 One way that I do so is to flatten the hierarchy by positioning myself as a learner alongside students, providing space for every student to have a voice, and to recognize that students’ voices come in different forms, not just spoken.
 I am also learning to recognize spaces where it is not my place to speak but rather to listen, then to take action.

 In my work as a teacher and adviser, I take measures to establish trust and foster a sense of belonging, and to let students know they are welcome and respected in my office and classroom.
 I learn the pronouns students use, as well as preferred names, and I use inclusive language in our communication.
 Over the fifteen years that I have worked in higher education, I have had several opportunities to serve students from diverse backgrounds at various points in their academic journey, and I am mindful of the social and economic challenges that students face.
 One important aspect of equity is to recognize that not all students have had the same opportunities.
 I listen to where students are “at” and try to connect students with the resources they need.